 A few years ago, Al’s friend, Mary-Lou Weisman, asked Al if she could like to write a biography of his life.
 Al, accepted on the condition that he would create the illustrations.
 In the book, which was published in 2010, half of the illustrations reflect his memories of his memories living in rural Lithuania.
 Since Al never returned to Lithuania, all of his images of life in inter-war Lithuania are unaffected by subsequent events and changes.

 In the process of getting the necessary copyright approvals Phil Shapiro received word that Al wanted to speak with him.
-They spoke for nearly an hour about inter-war Lithuania and about Al’s mother, who was still in Zarasai in 1941 and presumably was murdered with the other Jews of Zarasai and nearby shtetls in the Krakyne Forest northeast of Degučiai.
+They spoke for nearly an hour about inter-war Lithuania and about Al’s mother, who was still in Zarasai in the summer of 1941 and presumably was murdered with the other Jews of Zarasai and nearby shtetls in the Krakyne Forest northeast of Degučiai.
+(In view of Al’s unusual circumstance of having been a young Jewish American who lived for several years in Lithuania during the inter-war period, the U.S. Holocaust Memorial Museum accepted our suggestion to interview him.)

-In 2017, the collection of posters was exhibited at the Molėtai Regional Museum and then at the Ukmergė Regional Museum.
-The collection will be exhibited in Dusetos from December 2017 until February 2018.
+In 2017, the collection of posters was exhibited at the Molėtai Regional Museum and the Ukmergė Regional Museum.
+In 2018, the collection was exhibited in Dusetos and at the Vilnius Jewish Public Library.

 This drawing depicts Al Jaffee’s memory of the day in 1927 that he (standing in the cart) arrived with his mother and three younger brothers in the town square of Zarasai (then, Ežerėnai).
 Since Al had not returned to Lithuania since he left in 1933, his memory of the square was not influenced by later changes.
 In 2013, the people of Zarasai were delighted to see his images of the town from the inter-war period.